Programs of Study

 - Professional Communication

-Major requirements and course descriptions are outlined in the Huntingdon College Catalog.
+Course requirements and descriptions can be found in the Huntingdon College Catalog.

 Huntingdon’s Communication Studies program focuses on students’ understanding of the elements involved with both how and why humans communicate the way they do in various contexts.
-The major covers both rhetorical and social scientific studies to provide students with many ways of analyzing and understanding communication.
-Communication Studies major course work covers subjects such as the effects of communication by media on society; interpersonal communication; communication and persuasion theories; rhetorical theory and criticism; public relations; and public communication.
+The major covers both rhetorical and social science approaches to provide students with many ways of analyzing and understanding communication.
+Communication Studies major coursework covers subjects such as the effects of media on society; interpersonal communication; theories of communication; rhetorical theory and criticism; and public relations.
 A strong liberal arts core curriculum places special emphasis on the development and mastery of critical thinking and analysis skills.

-The knowledge and skills gained through the Huntingdon Communication Studies major provide a framework for graduate study or for careers in sales and marketing, public relations, promotion, event planning, media, business, and a number of other fields.
-Special features include:
+The knowledge and skills gained through the Huntingdon Communication Studies major provide a framework for graduate study or for careers in sales and marketing, public relations, promotion, event planning, media, broadcasting, business, and a number of other fields.

 Communication at Work

-Speaking, writing, communicating with others and teamwork are all success skills fostered in the Communication Studies major.
+Speaking, writing, relational communication and teamwork are all success skills fostered in the Communication Studies major.
 The knowledge you gain in the classroom will be reinforced by hands-on learning experiences.
 Huntingdon offers real world learning through:

-- Senior Capstone project—a culminating experience in the major
+- The Senior Capstone project—a culminating experience in the major.

-- Opportunities to present at state, regional, and national meetings
+- Opportunities to present at state, regional, and national conferences.

-Huntingdon Communication Studies graduates are working in corporate and non-profit public relations, advertising, and communications and in media relations, broadcasting, sports information, organizational communication, politics, and journalism.
-Placement rates far exceed national averages.
+Huntingdon Communication Studies graduates are working in corporate and non-profit public relations, advertising, and communications and in media relations, broadcasting, sports information, organizational communication, politics, law, higher education, and journalism.